-February) sea level pressures between the Azores and Iceland and is a measure of the strength of the winter westerly winds over the northern North Atlantic (Rogers, 1984).
-Strong northwesterly winds, cold air temperatures and heavy ice in the Labrador Sea are associated with a strong positive NAO index (Colbourne et al., 1994; Drinkwater, 1996).
+The North Atlantic Oscillation (NAO) Index is the difference in winter (December, January and February) sea level pressures between the Azores and Iceland and is a measure of the strength of the winter westerly winds over the northern North Atlantic (Rogers, 1984).
+Strong NW winds, cold air temperatures and heavy ice in the Labrador Sea are associated with a strong positive NAO index (Colbourne et al., 1994; Drinkwater, 1994a).
 The annual NAO index is derived from the measured mean sea level pressures at Ponta Delgada in the Azores minus those at Akureyri in Iceland (Fig. 8).
 The small number of missing data was filled using pressures from nearby stations.
-The NAO anomalies were calculated by subtracting the 1961- 90 mean.
-In 1994, the NAO anomaly was strongly positive but slightly below the 1993 value.
-This continues a trend of above average NAO anomalies that has existed since the late-1980s.
+The NAO anomalies were calculated by subtracting the 1961-90 mean.
+In 1994, the NAO anomalies that has existed since the late 1980s.
 Over the past 30 years there has been large decadal variability superimposed upon a general upward trend from a minima in the mid-1960s.
 Note that the timing of the three most recent peaks in the NAO index corresponds to the periods of cold air temperature anomalies in the Labrador Sea (Fig. 5).